-Commercial: eviCore will manage 1st level Fully Insured appeals.
-An authorized representative, including a provider, acting on behalf of a member can request an appeal.
-Appeal rights are detailed in organization determination letters sent to the providers with each adverse determination.
-Appeals must be made in writing within 180 calendar days unless the request involves urgent care, in which case the request may be made verbally. eviCore will respond within 30 calendar days for general appeals and 24 hours for urgent appeals.
-Medically urgent appeals are defined as conditions that are a risk to the patient's life, health, ability to regain maximum function, or the patient is having severe pain that requires a medically urgent procedure.
+EviCore will manage 1st level appeals.
+An authorized representative, including a provider, acting on behalf of a member, with the member's written consent may file an appeal on behalf of a member.
+A member patient authorization form must be completed for all first level appeals.
+Appeal rights are detailed in coverage determination letters sent to the providers with each adverse determination.
+Appeals must be made in writing within 120 calendar days and 30 calendar days for IL Medicaid unless the request involves urgent care, in which case the request may be made verbally.
+EviCore will respond within 30 calendar days, and 15 business days for IL Medicaid requests.

-Where should Fully Insured Commercial appeals be sent?
+Where should first-level appeals be sent?
 Appeals must be submitted by mail, fax or email to:

-- Mail: eviCore healthcare Attn: Clinical Appeal Dept 400 Buckwalter Place Blvd, Bluffton, SC 29910 - Fax: 866-699-8128
+- Mail: EviCore healthcare Attn: Clinical Appeal Dept 400 Buckwalter Place Blvd, Bluffton, SC 29910 - Fax: 866-699-8128

-E-mail: Appealsfax@evicore.com
+E-mail: Appealsfax@EviCore.com